-Almost every new piece of technology these days comes with a Wi-Fi connection, so the demands placed on your broadband could jump up significantly come December.
+More and more electronics these days come with a Wi-Fi connection, so if you plan on securing some limited-time deals this November, the demands placed on your broadband could jump up significantly come December.

 Here’s a quick breakdown of the internet speeds that you’ll need to fully enjoy your new Black Friday buys.